LindadeHaan/Functional-Programming/README.md

 When you can't make sense of the data you have in front of you, it is very hard to come up with questions about the data that you see.
 Luckily there were some other students and we figured it out together.

 It was nice that we had a big group of people who were working on the same thing.
 In this way you can work together with everybody and help everybody.
 I found that other students did not find it annoying to help students.
 When I saw that it was easier to ask for help myself.
+The respository of [Daniel van de Velde](#credits) was very helpful, he had a whole list of everything you could filter on on his repository.
+He even showed how everything was nested.
+I used this list and his repository a lot to filter de data.

 Because other students helped me, I understand how I can get data from the API from the OBA.
 I would've never figured this out on my own.
 At the beginning we got the OBA API, but to me it felt like we had to figure it all out on our own.
 There were so many students who had never worked with an API in this way and we just had to figure it all out ourselves.
 Luckily there were students who did understand it and probably worked with an API in this way before.